 Size: One Size fits Most

-Colors: Natural, Navy, or Slate
+Colors: Navy, Natural, or Black

 Read more product and sizing details, and more about premium quality of Blue Faced Leicester below.
 Matching Sweater Sold Separately.